 2012 Grant proposals for Yolo County must address the following priorities:

-- Partnership programs that provide access to primary, mental and specialty (i.e. dental, women and children) healthcare for uninsured, underinsured and undocumented immigrants
+- Initiative that provide access to primary, mental and specialty (i.e. dental, women, children and elderly) care for uninsured, underinsured and undocumented immigrants and vulnerable populations

-- Programs that provide wraparound care and service, including transitional and permanent housing for the homeless; substance abuse treatment; mental health services case management and referral; transportation and other complementary programs that support the continuum of care needed for underserved populations
+- Providing wraparound care and services, including transitional and permanent housing for the homeless; substance abuse treatment; mental health services; case management and referral support; transportation; and other complementary programs to underserved populations

 - Grant funds are awarded up to $10,000